Arronk/My-Coding-Journey/log.md

 Trying to get this dam popup responsive for the Natours project so I can call it finished and move on but I have trouble with even the simplest of issues.
 Going to keep going to night and hopefully have it loaded up on the gittest of hubs before I go to bed.

+## Day 61: 09.06.2018

+### Progress: Kept troubleshooting some bugs in the live release of the Natours Project

+Did not get as much time as I would have like to in today but still would have got in an hour.
+Spent some time working on fixing minor bugs in the live version of the Natours Project.
+The animations weren't loading correctly and some anchor tags were not playing nice in mobile view which I needed fixed

+## Day 62: 09.06.2018

+### Progress: Fixed all the Natours bugs started project 2

+Finished the project this morning and I happy with how it all works now from desktop to mobile.
+It isn't perfect in 2k-4k monitor range but i'm not overly concerned with that as it does not seem to be a big focus in the web space at this point in time.
+Now i'm going to get proper stuck into Project 2...cya tomorrow!